-It turns out that for all the childhood fear and drama about organ meats, they are actually good for you.
+It turns out that after all the childhood fear and drama about organ meats, they are actually good for you.
 If you aren’t already eating liver, you should be!

-The objection I get most often, including from my mother-in-law, is that liver is the filter organ, so it contains toxins and is bad for you.
+The objection I get most often (including from my mother-in-law) is that liver is the filter organ, so it contains toxins from the body and is bad for you.
 Liver is a filter of sorts, but that is hardly the whole story.
 As Mark’s Daily Apple elaborates:

 To call the liver a simple filter is incorrect.
 If we want to maintain the metaphor, it’s more like a chemical processing plant.
 The liver receives shipments, determines what they contain, and reacts accordingly.
 It converts protein to glucose, converts glucose to glycogen, manufactures triglycerides, among many other tasks, but its best-known responsibility is to render toxins inert and shuttle them out to be expelled – usually in the urine via the kidney.
 It doesn’t just hang on to toxins, as if the liver is somehow separate from the body and immune to contamination.
 The liver is part of the body!
 If your liver contains large amounts of toxins, so do you!